PLC Alarm Tag

 VTScada will read this status and can also shelve or unshelve alarms within the PLC.

 Both the PLC and VTScada support their own shelving time.
-In an Allen Bradley CIP PLC, there is a single shelving time for a single alarm block, which is required to allow shelving at all.
+In a Rockwell PLC, there is a single shelving time for a single alarm block, which is required to allow shelving at all.
 This shelving time would apply to a single digital alarm, or the set of all 6 analog alarms in a given block.
 If a shelving time is configured in VTScada for a given alarm, the alarm will be unshelved at the Internal PLC time, or the VTScada shelving time, depending on which happens first.
 This allows different alarms in the same block to be shelved for different amounts of time in VTScada only.

 • Suppressed / Unsuppressed: